Pran Roy

 Pran Roy is a Bangladeshi actor.
 He primarily acts in stage plays and television dramas.
 In 2005, he entered the film industry by acting in the movies Lal Shobuj and Molla Barir Bou.

 Notable plays in which he has acted include Chorokabya by Shimul Sarker, Sat Saudagar by Syed Aulad, Komol Bibir Othithishala by Badrul Anam Saud, Protishodh by Moinul Hasan Khokon, Ronger Duniya by Hasan Jahangir, Nongorkhana, Electioner Rong, and Jhulongto Babura, among others.

-Personal and educational life
+Personal life and education

 Pran Roy was born in Bagerhat, Bangladesh.
 His father is Jogesh Chandra Roy.

 He was a student at the Institute of Fine Arts, University of Dhaka.
 He married his classmate, playwright and director Shahnewaz Kakoli, on 9 December 2001.